Run a restaurant, cafe or retail business? It might pay to take a closer look at the rates your employees are getting paid.

 - Break entitlements

-While you must comply with minimum standards, it’s also worth looking at offering additional benefits or perks to your staff, to boost morale, improve productivity and reduce staff turnover.
+While you must comply with minimum standards, it’s also worth looking at offering additional benefits or perks to your employees, to boost morale, improve productivity and reduce employee turnover.
 The cost in offering these perks is often easily outweighed by improvements in productivity or savings in recruitment and training, so in many cases it’s a no-brainer.
-It even helps to create a competitive advantage among prospective staff.
+It even helps to create a competitive advantage among prospective employees.

 For more information regarding workplace and employment requirements you can visit:

 New Zealand – Ministry of Business, Innovation & Employment

 United States – United States Department of Labor

 Europe – European Commission (may vary depending on the country your business is in)